AlexGuadalupe/holbertonschool-simple_shell/README.md

 - **call_command**: Calls a command, handling execution using fork and execve.
 - **execute_command**: Executes a command.

+### search_path.c

+This file contains the implementation of a function search_path which is responsible for finding the full path of a command within the system's PATH environment variable.

+- **search_path**:Implementation of finding the full path of a command.

 ## How to Use

 To use the simple shell, compile the source files and run the resulting executable.
 The shell will provide a prompt where you can enter commands.